kelseymh/G4CMP/README.md

 or
 	make library G4DEBUG=1

+*NOTE*:  If your source directory was not cloned from GitHub (specifically, if it does not contain `.git/`) you may need to specify a version string for identify the G4CMP version at runtime.
+Use `G4CMP_VERSION=X.Y.Z` on the Make command line for this purpose.
+If `.git/` is available, the option will be ignored.

 With the library built, any of the three demonstration programs (phonon, charge) may be built as a normal GEANT4 user application.
 From the top-level directory, use the command